 The organization I work with—the Giraffe Heroes Project—honors people who stick their necks out for the common good.
-These “Giraffe Heroes” are men and women, young and old, from every ethnic and economic background, tackling every kind of public problem you can think of.
-As part of our work, we try learn as much as we can about what makes these remarkable people tick so we can share it with others.
+These “Giraffe Heroes” are men and women, young and old, from every ethnic and economic background, tackling every kind of public problem you can think of, from climate change to poverty to crimes against women.

 Some Giraffe Heroes use religious language to describe their motivation but most don’t.
-The more you talk to them the clearer it gets that Giraffe Heroes are motivated to help solve public problems by a strong feeling that what they’re doing is meaningful to them—that is, that it satisfies a personal sense of purpose at the core of their beings—and then letting that deep conviction drive them forward.
-It’s this motivation—based on meaning—that makes Giraffes Heroes so effective in solving problems—and so inspiring to people who hear their stories.
+They’re more likely to feel that what they’re doing is meaningful to them—that is, that it satisfies a personal sense of purpose at the core of their beings.
+That deep conviction helps drive them forward.
+It’s this motivation—based on meaning—that makes Giraffe Heroes so effective in solving problems—and so inspiring to people who hear their stories.

 Of course it isn't just Giraffe Heroes who are motivated by a personal sense of meaning.
 Philosophers and spiritual leaders have been telling us for millennia that there’s no deeper human need and no more powerful yearning than to live a life we know is meaningful.
 We all want to be able to look at ourselves in the mirror and know that what we’re doing counts, that we're not just marking time.

 Look to your own experience.
 Isn’t it true that the more meaning there is in the things you the more alive you feel?
 You may work very hard and there may be trials, but when you’re doing something you know is meaningful to you, there's also energy, a sense of excitement, a deep satisfaction of being in the right place at the right time.
 You’re inspiring to others, and they're attracted to join you, to follow your lead.
 You’re much more likely to get the results you want.